-All of us have bank accounts and most of us even have surplus amount lying in that account.
+All of us have bank accounts and most of us even have a surplus amount lying in that account.
 The first step to financial planning is having an emergency fund.
 It should cover at least a minimum of 3-6 months of expenses.
 It is usually advised to keep this amount in the savings bank account as it is considered most liquid.
-Also, it can earn up to 4% interest per annum.
+Also, it can earn up to 3% interest per annum.
 But what if I say there are better ways to earn a higher interest rate on the emergency fund and is considered the next best liquid alternative to a savings account.
-Wouldn’t you want to choose the best alternative?
-But first, let’s see what the savings account offers.
+This article explains about the Liquid Funds vs Savings Account.

 Liquid funds offer the following benefits:

 No lock-in period: Liquid funds do not any lock-in period.